emonty/pyos/docs/cloud_loadbalancers.md

 Load balancers allow you to distribute workloads among several cloud devices, referred to as 'nodes'.
 External clients access the services on these nodes via a 'Virtual IP', which is an address on the load balancer for that service.

-## Load Balancers in pyrax
+## Load Balancers in pyos
-Once you have authenticated and connected to the load balancer service, you can reference the load balancer module via `pyrax.cloud_loadbalancers`.
+Once you have authenticated and connected to the load balancer service, you can reference the load balancer module via `pyos.cloud_loadbalancers`.
 This provides general load balancer information for the account, as well as methods for interacting with load balancer instances.

 For the sake of brevity and convenience, it is common to define abbreviated aliases for the modules.
 All the code in the document assumes that at the top of your script, you have added the following lines:

-    clb = pyrax.cloud_loadbalancers
+    clb = pyos.cloud_loadbalancers
-    cs = pyrax.cloudservers
+    cs = pyos.cloudservers

 ## Listing Existing Load Balancers